refined-prun/refined-prun/TESTING.md

 ### [Changelog](https://github.com/refined-prun/refined-prun/blob/main/CHANGELOG.md)

-**Read it thoroughly (especially the known bug section) so you could properly test new features/changes and have less surprises overall**
+**Read it thoroughly (especially the known bug section) so you could properly test new features/changes and have fewer surprises overall**

 ## What's expected from you